 The torso position

 A rounded back will diminish the force applied to the bar by as much as 15% according to Verkhovsky (cited in Kanyevsky 1992).
 It is further postulated that a rounded back transfers less force from the legs to the barbell due to the 'spongy' nature of the alignment.
 The vertebrae form the natural link between the upper and lower body parts and if it is not kept rigid the movement loses energy.
 The requirement of a rigid torso and arched back requires strong tense erector muscles.
 Keeping an arch in the back is difficult for some trainees to do.
-According to some literature, this is due to the fact that an arched back is not a requirement for everyday living so non-lifters or those with little prior experience do not know how it feels.
+According to some literature, this is because an arched back is not a requirement for everyday living so non-lifters or those with little prior experience do not know how it feels.
 Lack of mobility in the hips can also lead to an inadequate arch.

 Preparing to move the bar